Contested Accounting & Breach of Fiduciary Duty

 - Transferring assets to their name during the administration process

-- Failure to handle assets appropriately or with discretion (loss of income or investment)
+- Failure to handle assets appropriately or with discretion (loss of income

 - Dragging out the administration process unnecessarily